nguy/artview/README.md

     View PPI, sector or RHI type file scans.

     Change scaling interactively.
-         Change limits via popup window.
-         Choose Zoom/Pan and use the mouse to zoom in/out or pan image.
+Both by limits popup window or by using the the mouse to zoom in/out or pan image.

     Modify title and units, and save image easily via drop down menu.